Frequently Asked Questions

 Our scouts attend games, watching players multiple times in some cases.
 We then work off this model...4 OF, 3 MIF, 3 CIF, 2 C, and 8 pitchers per team.
-We follow an APAC system which is Ability 1st, Position 2nd, Age 3rd and Committment lastly (not their committment to the sport, the players committment to 7 of 8 weekends based on other things in their lives).
+We follow an APAC system which is Ability 1st, Position 2nd, Age 3rd and Commitment lastly (not their commitment to the sport, the players commitment to 7 of 8 weekends based on other things in their lives).

 3) What if we can not make the weekly training?